A Fully Automated DM-BIM-BEM Pipeline Enabling Graph-Based Intelligence, Interoperability, and Performance-Driven Early

-\textbf{\textit{Fully automated and reversible transformation.}} The framework performs end-to-end automated conversion—from DM to OWL-based BIM and finally to a BEM in EnergyPlus (*.idf)—with each stage reversible and each module interchangeable, enabling plug-and-play integration of state-of-the-art algorithms.
-All materials and code are released openly.
+\item \textbf{Fully automated and reversible end-to-end pipeline.} The proposed framework establishes a complete automated workflow that unifies geometry cleansing, multi-strategy first-level space boundary (1LSB) generation, 2LSB topology extraction, and BEM generation within a single pipeline.
+The system performs end-to-end conversion—from DM to OWL-based BIM and finally to a BEM in EnergyPlus (*.idf)—while maintaining reversibility between stages.
+Each module is designed to be interchangeable, enabling plug-and-play integration of alternative algorithms and facilitating extensibility for future research.